-7. On powering on, you will instantly see Power LED D1 light up.
+- 3. Connect the Ethernet cable from the Ethernet connector Eth0 to your network hub, router, or switch.
+If you do not have an Ethernet connection you can postpone this step, Linux will boot without the need for Ethernet connectivity but having the connection will significantly reduce your boot time. - 4.
+Start your favorite terminal software (such as Minicom or TeraTerm) on your host PC and configure it for 115200 baud, 8 data bits, no parity, and 1 stop bit (8n1) with no handshake. - 5.
+Plug the power supply into the power connector on the phyBOARD-WEGA.
+You will instantly see the red power LED D58 light up.
 You will also start to see console output on your terminal window.
-If everything was done correctly the board should boot completely into Linux, arriving at a root@imx6q-pbab01 prompt.
+If everything was done correctly the board should boot completely into Linux, arriving at a root @phyboard-wega-am335x-1 prompt.
 The default login account is root with an empty password.
-If using the evaluation module PEB-EVAL-01 connected to expansion connector X17, LEDs D1, D2, and D3 will also light up upon booting into Linux.
-Note that the first time the board is booted it takes a little while for the SSH server to generate new keys.
+Note that the first time the board is booted it will takes a little while for the SSH server to generate new keys.
 Subsequent boots should be faster.